kyma-project/lifecycle-manager/docs/technical-reference/api/README.md

 The Lifecycle Manager API types consist of three major custom resources (CRs).
 Each of these deals with a specific aspect of reconciling modules into their corresponding states.

-1. The introduction of a single entry point CustomResourceDefinition to control a cluster and it's desired state: [Kyma CR](../../../api/v1beta2/kyma_types.go).
+1. [Kyma CR](../../../api/v1beta2/kyma_types.go) that introduces a single entry point CustomResourceDefinition to control a cluster and it's desired state.
-2. The introduction of a single entry point CustomResourceDefinition to control a module and it's desired state: [Manifest CR](../../../api/v1beta2/manifest_types.go)
+2. [Manifest CR](../../../api/v1beta2/manifest_types.go) that introduces a single entry point CustomResourceDefinition to control a module and it's desired state.
-3. The [ModuleTemplate CR](../../../api/v1beta2/moduletemplate_types.go) which contains all reference data for the modules to be installed correctly.
+3. [ModuleTemplate CR](../../../api/v1beta2/moduletemplate_types.go) that contains all reference data for the modules to be installed correctly.
 It is a standardized desired state for a module available in a given release channel.

 Additionally, we maintain the [Watcher CR](../../../api/v1beta2/watcher_types.go) to define the callback functionality for synchronized remote clusters that allows lower latencies before changes are detected by the Control Plane.